-The Andurand Fund (the "Fund"), a sub-fund of Andurand UCITS ICAV, gained approximately 12% (USD A Class) in 2021.
+The Andurand Fund (the "Fund"), a sub-fund of Andurand UCITS ICAV, gained approximately 6.9% (USD A Class) in 2022.

-The year presented good opportunities in commodities and the Fund was active in crude, power, metals and emissions markets.
-As the world was getting to grips with the COVID pandemic, the demand for crude oil increased worldwide and the Fund was positioned for this increase.
-Even more importantly, during 2021 the price of carbon emissions began to rise to reflect the true cost of emissions and the requirement to get to net zero.
-The Fund has been trading in long emissions since early 2021.
-Finally, the European power markets were mispriced due to the shortage of electrical power generation due to increased demand and the shutdown of German nuclear power, and the Fund was positioned for these price signals and made gains in power and natural gas.
+The year presented good opportunities in commodities and the Fund was active in crude, power, gas, metals and emissions markets.
+As the world was getting to grips with the recovery from the COVID pandemic, the demand for crude oil increased worldwide and the Fund was positioned for this increase from the start of the year.
+The Fund has an indirect exposure to commodities through its investment in structured financial instruments.
+The Russian invasion of Ukraine added significant uncertainty to the oil and energy markets and the Fund benefited from its long positions in these assets.